 - Each supervision session will be recorded by the Supervisor.
 The supervision notes can be handwritten and then scanned and sent electronically to the supervisee, or typed by the supervisor during the session and subsequently sent electronically to the supervisee.
 The Record will provide an accurate reflection of the issues discussed and agreed actions, with timescales.
 The Supervisor and Supervisee should both sign the Record as a true statement.
 Any disagreement of the content will be discussed as soon as possible.
 If it is not possible to resolve the dissension then a note of the differing views should be added to the Supervision Record;

-- Where specific cases are discussed, the issues, decisions and actions agreed must be recorded within Liquid Logic, with a signpost note added to the supervision Record to indicate which cases have been discussed within that session;
+- Where specific cases are discussed, the issues, decisions and actions agreed must be recorded within LCS, with a signpost note added to the supervision Record to indicate which cases have been discussed within that session;

 - Supervision Records are confidential but may be made available to Senior Managers if required;

 - Performance issues that are addressed within a supervision session may be referred to if the Supervisor is preparing an employment reference;